 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

-When you stay at HI Point Reyes hostel, the only non-camping overnight option within the Point Reyes National Seashore, you get to be conveniently close to all the local yumminess without breaking the bank, and you’ll be able to pick and choose where you want to get indulgent and where you want to be thrifty.
+When you stay at HI Point Reyes, the only overnight lodging in the Point Reyes National Seashore, you get to be conveniently close to all the local yumminess without breaking the bank, and you’ll be able to pick and choose where you want to get indulgent and where you want to be thrifty.
+Plus, HI Point Reyes is operating several private vacation-rental-style units until the pandemic lifts, so your pod will have plenty of space to yourselves.
 In honor of the fiscally minded fine diners and budget gourmands, we’ve put together our favorite ways to save and splurge on gorgeous eats near HI Point Reyes.

 Splurge: Mingle with locals over freshly squeezed mimosas and waffles with bacon at the Station House in downtown Point Reyes Station.
-Located about 20 minutes from the hostel, the café is known for its sweet garden patio and cozy interior and has been serving the community fresh, local fare for more than 40 years.
+Located about 20 minutes from the hostel, the café is known for outdoor dining on its sweet garden patio and has been serving the community fresh, local fare for more than 40 years.

 Save: On the other hand, you can go full-on gourmet just by stocking up on goodies from Tomales Bay Foods, a magical food haven located in a restored former hay barn right in the middle of town.
 Choose from the impressive and tempting collection of Cowgirl Creamery cheeses, prepared salads, soups and sandwiches, and locally made ice cream – pretty much everything you’ll need for a perfect picnic.